ga-wdi-boston/rails-activerecord-one-to-many/README.md

 ## Lab
-In a assoc_books git branch.
-Create Book model and make it belong to an Author.
+In the assoc_books git branch, create a Book model and make it belong to an Author.
 Book should have a title, price and published_date attributes.
 Author should have a name.